kharbandap/MVVM_Dagger_Room/README.md

 8- Bottom sheet dialog

 Used bottom sheet for showing filter on filter button click .
-Filters used are : Rating & Date
+Filters used are : Rating & Date.
+After applying filters , data will be shown in ascending order.

 --------------------------------